ChrisPritchard/fsharp-gamecore/README.md

 This is for **2D games only**, i.e. those that use 2d textures like sprites and raw colours.
 It also supports sounds, music and fonts.

-Designed so that all XNA bits and necessary mutable fields are wrapped inside the internal `GameLoop` class, allowing a parent application to remain purely functional and almost platform agnostic.
+Designed so that all XNA bits and necessary mutable fields are wrapped inside the internal `GameLoop` class, allowing a parent application to remain purely functional and almost game engine agnostic.
 Entry point is the `runGame` method from the GameRunner module.

 Available on Nuget at: <https://www.nuget.org/packages/fsharp-gamecore>